To help fend off

 the bones act as a storage reservoir, transferring magnesium to the blood in times

-fractures are much more common in folks with low levels of vitamin D, though fracture
+more common in folks with low levels of vitamin D, though fracture incidence can

 Low levels of vitamin D are also linked to the development of numerous diseases,